PrincetonCS-UCA/ucas-website/content/docs/employees/time-collection.md

 weight: 20
 ---

+## Summary

+- Once you have [been added to the department's payroll]({{< ref "/docs/employees/payroll" >}}), you can declare the hours that you work in the TimesheetX platform and get paid every few weeks.

+## Overview: What are JobX and TimesheetX?

 Princeton University uses **JobX** to advertise and solicit applications for most student employment jobs on campus (recruiting both undergraduate and graduate students).
 These jobs are typically hourly jobs, and student employees declare their hours on **TimesheetX**.
 Below is information on how to use the latter to declare your hours for COS jobs.

 For most UCA jobs, the Department of Computer Science does its hiring through [TigerUHR](https://tigeruhr.io).
 However some jobs, in particular summer research internships, are advertised through JobX.